My background is not as culturally diverse as some. But I’ve always been exposed to, and been interested in, different national cultures.

 Memorable intercultural moment: My student neighbour from Oman popping round with some sticky sweet thing made of dates.

-Then I got itchy feet, became obsessed with speaking the Spanish I had learnt but forgotten, and found myself at a point in my life where I could go and completely immerse myself in a different culture.
+Then I got itchy feet, became obsessed with speaking the Spanish I had learnt but forgotten, and found myself at a point in my life where I could go and live abroad, like I always wanted to.
 So I moved to Spain and ended up in Barcelona.

-It’s a very fitting place for me to be, Barcelona.
-It’s strongly and proudly Catalan, yet historically and politically part of Spain (for the moment).
+And I love it here!
+It’s strongly and proudly Catalan, yet noticeably part of Spain too.
 The metropolitan population is from many places: South American countries, Pakistan, France, Italy and China are very dominant.
-And in the coworking space I work from, as well as Spanish and Catalan people, my colleagues are from Finland, Germany, Argentina, France, Brazil, the USA… I speak Spanish every day and I’m learning Catalan.
-I haven’t found as good a falafel place like there is in Sheffield – which was not a patch on the falafel I first had in Israel – and I miss the UK’s multiculturalism, but I would say for now I am content.
+And in the coworking space I work from, as well as Spanish and Catalan people, my colleagues are from Finland, Germany, Argentina, France, Brazil, the USA… I speak Spanish most days and I’m learning Catalan.

 Nevertheless, it’s hard to overcome those ingrained cultural habits, and I do miss the UK’s multiculturalism.
 So in many ways I feel I haven’t immersed myself quite as deeply in local culture as much as I was hoping.
 Yet.